janheindejong/outhouse/backend/README.md

 The third layer contains adapters - in this case the SQL adapter, that implements `UserDbAdapter`.
 This class is responsible for implementing the SQL specific code that changes the database format, into the format that our level 2 classes understand.
 Notice how this is basically a description of an ORM.

 There is a bit of a tricky part here: to be able to execute this, it has to know of a database driver.
 Python specifies PEP249, which in theory would be enough to define the interface with the specific driver.
-However, I haven't been able to find an out-of-the-box type definition for this protocol, so I created my own, more strict type, using the `SQLConnection` interface.
+However, I haven't been able to find an out-of-the-box type definition for this protocol, so I created my own, more `SQLConnection` interface.

 The fourth layer contains the implementations of the web framework (i.e. `FastAPI` and `APIRouter`), the specific implementations of `SQLConnection` (e.g. for SQLite or MySQL), and a factory class, used by the FastAPI dependency injection framework for generating instances of `UserInteractor` for handling every request.